Latent Gaussian Count Time Series: Theory

 \subsection{Covariates}

 There are situations where stationarity is not desired.
 Such scenarios can often be accommodated by simple variants of the above setup.
-For concreteness, consider a situation where $J$ non-random covariates are available to explain the series at time $t$ --- call these $M_{1,t}, \ldots, M_{J,t}$.
-If one wants $X_t$ to have the marginal distribution $F_{\boldsymbol{\theta}(t)}(\cdot)$, where $\boldsymbol{\theta}(t)$ is a vector-valued function of $t$ containing parameters, then simply set
+For concreteness, consider a situation where a vector $\textbf{M}_t$ of $J$ non-random covariates is available to explain the series at time $t$.
+If one wants $X_t$ to have the marginal distribution $F_{\boldsymbol{\theta}(t)}(\cdot)$, where $\boldsymbol{\theta}(t)$ is a vector-valued function of $t$ containing marginal distribution parameters, then simply set

 and reason as before.
 We do not recommend modifying $\{ Z_t \}$ for the covariates as this may bring process existence issues into play.